 Cross-Country Skiing and Winter Fun

-Trails open Saturday through Monday, and all week long during school vacation weeks.
-Hours: 9 to sunset.
+Trails open weekends, and all week long during school vacation weeks.
+Usual hours: 9 to sunset.

 Other times by special arrangement.
 We also open for "Bonus Days" when the conditions are particularly nice! (see Trail Conditions)